rrhodes/rrhodes/README.md

 - 🔭 I’m architecting and implementing AWS microservices using Python, Serverless and TypeScript.

-- 🌱 I’m learning how to architect highly-available, scalable, and secure services in the cloud.
+- 🌱 I’m learning how to lead projects and deliver greater value to customers using software.

-- 👯 I’m looking to collaborate on open-source projects - particularly in cloud development and machine learning.
+- 👯 I’m looking to collaborate on open-source projects - particularly in cloud development or machine learning.

 - 🤔 I’m looking for help with any open-source contributions I make.
 Feedback on pull requests is warmly welcome!